mateusz-piotrowski/mateusz-piotrowski.github.io/docs/_posts/2022-08-22-pragmatic-programmer.markdown

 - Who should read this book?
 - Advice no.1
-  Należy dbać o swoje rzemiosło.
+  Take care of your craftsmanship.
 - Advice no.2
-  Należy myśleć o tym co się robi.
+  You should think about what you are doing.
 - ftp.helion.pl
 - Tools:
   LaTeX, pic, perl, dvips, ghostview, ispell, gnu make, cvs, Emacs, XEmacs, egcs, gcc, java, icontract, smalleiffel, bash, zsh, linux

 # Chapter 1:

-- 'Najwiekszą słabością jest strach przed strach przed wygladaniem na słabego' - J. B. Bossuet - Politics from Holy Writ.
+- Najwiekszą słabością jest strach przed strach przed wygladaniem na słabego' - J. B. Bossuet - Politics from Holy Writ.
 - Kot zjadł mój kod źródłowy
 - Advice no. 3
-  Proponuj rozwiązania, zamiast posługiwać się kiepskimi wymówkami.
+  Offer solutions instead of using lame excuses.
 - Entropia oprogramowania
 - Entropia
-- Rozkład oprogramowania (ang. software rot)
+- Software rot
 - Advice no. 4
-  Nie akceptuj żadnej wybitej szyby.
+  Do not accept any broken glass.
 - Zupa z kamieni i gotowane żaby
 - Advice no. 5
-  Bądź katalizatorem zmian.
+  Be a catalyst for change.
 - Advice no. 6
-  Pamiętaj o szerszym kontekście.
+  Remember the broader context.
 - Odpowiednio dobre oprogramowanie
 - Advice no. 7
-  Jakość powinna być uwzględniona w wymaganiach.
+  Quality should be included in the requirements.
 - Portfolio wiedzy
 - Advice no. 8
-  Regularnie inwestuj w swoje portfolio wiedzy.
+  Invest in your knowledge portfolio regularly.
 - Advice no. 9
-  Patrz krytycznym okiem na to, co czytasz i słyszysz.
+  Watch with a critical eye what you read and hear.
 - Komunikuj się
 - Advice no. 10
-  Ważne jest nie tylko to, co mówimy ale też to, jak to mówimy.
+  It is not only what we say but how we say it that matters.
 - Bro95, McC95, DL99, Ber96

 # Chapter 2:

-- Przekrenstwo powielania
+- Przeklenstwo powielania
 - Advice no. 11
-  Nie powtarzaj się (ang.
-Don't Repeat Yourself - DRY).
+  Don't Repeat Yourself.
 - COBRA technology
 - Advice no. 12
-  Należy dbać o możliwość wielokrotnego stosowania kodu.
+  You should take care of the possibility of reusing the code.
 - Ortogonalnosc
 - Advice no. 13
-  Należy wyeliminować wzajemny wpływ niepowiązanych elementów.
+  The mutual influence of unrelated elements should be eliminated.
 - MVC
 - RMI
-- CORBA
 - AOP - (ang.)
 Aspect-Oriented Programming
 - Wzorce projektowe book
 - Odwracalność
 - Propos sur la religion book - Emil-Auguste Charter
 - Advice no. 14
-  Nie istnieją ostateczne decyzje.
+  There are no final decisions.
 - Pociski smugowe
 - Advice no. 15
-  Należy znajdować cel za pomocą pocisków smugowych.
+  Find your target with tracers.
 - Advice no. 16
-  Prototypy należy tworzyć z myślą o nauce.
+  Prototypes should be built with science in mind.
 - TCL/Tk, Visual Basic, PowerBuilder, Delphi
 - SWIG tool
 - Języki dziedzinowe
 - Advice no. 17
-  Należy programować możliwie blisko dziedziny problemu.
+  Program as close to the problem area as possible.
 - Backus-Naur Form - BNF
 - YACC compiler - the bison (free YACC compiler implementation)
 - Lex and YACC book